taliBerman5/despot_csv/README.md

 despot_csv/cmake-build-debug/examples/cpp_models/
 ```

-In Tag world there are more than 1 Sarsop value files.
-To change the file go to
+In Tag world there are more than one Sarsop value files, To change the file go to
 ```
 despot_csv/examples/cpp_models/tag/src/tag/tag.cpp
 ```